CadeDick/DataAnalysis-Projects/README.md

 ## Methodology Notes

-- Records with `layoff_percentage = 0` represent a very small sample (n=20) and were treated as an edge case rather than a meaningful group in the stock analysis.
+- Records with `layoff_percentag = 0` represent a very small sample (n=20) and were treated as an edge case rather than a meaningful group in the stock analysis.
 - All averages are unweighted — each company-event record counts equally regardless of company size.
 - Correlation analysis was visual (bucket comparison) rather than statistical (Pearson r).
 A follow-on analysis could compute formal correlation coefficients using `CORR()` in PostgreSQL or equivalent.
 - Dataset covers multiple years; temporal trends (month/year analysis) are reserved for a follow-on analysis of hiring trends.